AbdurRafay-Nasir/DOTween-Modular-2D-Development/README.md

 If you just want to use the package visit this [link](https://github.com/Linked-Games/DOTween-Modular-2D)

 ## Issues
-- In DOMove and DOPath, Undo/Redo cannot be performed for editor properties such as Handle Color, Handle Radius, Line Color etc
 - targetPosition and pathPoints in DOMove and DOPath respectively is recalculated when changing value of 'relative', Undo/Redo of 'relative' does not correctly apply previous value of targetPosition and pathPoints

 ## Contribute